robertkirkman/sm64ex-bbb-doc/README.md

 12. Now on the BBB again, download and install the proprietary user-space portion of the PowerVR SGX530 GPU's graphics driver:

->NOTE: This driver provides OpenGL ES 2.0, EGL 1.5 and a hard-forked GBM that only functions with the RGB565 pixel format due to [hardware limitations](https://software-dl.ti.com/processor-sdk-linux/esd/docs/latest/linux/Foundational_Components/Graphics/AM3_Beagle_Bone_Black_Configuration.html) (dont follow the directions there, they are outdated), for strictly KMS/DRM contexts, and silently conflicts with any other implementation of OpenGL, EGL or GBM (such as those in the Debian official repositories).
+>NOTE: This driver provides OpenGL ES 2.0, EGL 1.5 and a hard-forked GBM that only functions with the RGB565 pixel format due to [hardware limitations](https://software-dl.ti.com/processor-sdk-linux/esd/docs/latest/linux/Foundational_Components/Graphics/AM3_Beagle_Bone_Black_Configuration.html) (don't follow the directions there, they are outdated), for strictly KMS/DRM contexts, and silently conflicts with any other implementation of OpenGL, EGL or GBM (such as those in the Debian official repositories).
 In the present day, open-source user-space drivers for [PowerVR Rogue GPUs](https://gitlab.freedesktop.org/mesa/mesa/-/tree/main/src/imagination) and [PowerVR Series1 3D accelerators](https://github.com/powervr-graphics/PowerVR-Series1) exist, but these were designed in the 2010s and 1990s, respectively.
 The PowerVR SGX530 was designed in the 2000s, and as of yet no user-space source code for its drivers is publicly accessible.

 ```
 $ git clone -b 1.17.4948957-next git://git.ti.com/graphics/omap5-sgx-ddk-um-linux.git